Benefits from Link Building: A Case Study

 Organic search traffic vs. referral traffic to a page receiving a link.

 What are you looking at?
-This graph measures sessions to the page that received the link over a 5-month period.
+This graph shows the number of sessions to the page that received the link over a 5-month period.
 I’ve removed the months and the number of sessions because that’s not really the important part.
 Why a 5-month period?
 This graph reflects two months of traffic before the link was built and two months of traffic after the link was built.

 As you can see, the traffic to the page from the link itself (Referral traffic, in orange) was small compared to the organic search traffic (blue line).
-If we were to measure the effectiveness of the link by the referral traffic from the link itself, it might appear to be a lackluster link.
-However, while the referral traffic was small, the organic search traffic grew.
+If we were to measure the effectiveness of the link by the referral traffic it generates, it might appear to be a low-performing link.
+However, although referral traffic was small, organic search traffic increased.

 Links Improve Rank